-This is a really interesting natural history museum that focuses on the area around Yellowstone National Park.
-The exhibits are filled with the artistry of talented taxidermists, which normally would not really be my thing, but in this case I thought the preserved animals were presented in a way that helped me to understand how the whole ecosystem fits together.
-Famous animals which are well known to the people of this area are also preserved here, along with the stories about their lives, which has a kind of scientific charm.
-There is also the advantage of being able to stand very close to a grizzly bear or wolf and really get a close look at it without fear of being attacked.
+This is a fascinating museum that focuses on the natural history of the area around Yellowstone National Park.
+The exhibits are filled with the artistry of talented taxidermists.
+This would normally not be my thing, at all, but here the preserved animals are presented in a way that helps visitors understand how the whole ecosystem fits together.
+Famous animals are also preserved here, along with stories about their lives, which has a kind of scientific charm.
+There is also the advantage of being able to stand very close to a grizzly bear or wolf and get a clear look at it without fear of being attacked.

 Where this museum really gets interesting though, is when it addresses head on the issues that get people really riled up in this part of the country; things like climate change, wildfire management, and the reintroduction of wolves and grizzly bears to the area.